Fun Things to Do in Northern Virginia

 Oenophiles will also enjoy Loudoun’s Wine Country, known as D.C.’s Wine Country, and Fairfax County’s wineries, known as the Gateway to Virginia Wine Country.

 Bars of every speed extend the evening in the NOVA.
 Take in the big game with friends old and new at the dozens of sports bars in Northern Virginia or never have the same glass twice at The Wine

 A Civil War Buff’s Paradise

-From Manassas National Battlefield Park, site of the first major Civil War battle, to a trail of Civil War era graffiti, Northern Virginia is a playground for enthusiasts of the War Between the States.
+From Manassas National Battlefield Park, the site of the first major Civil War battle, to a trail of Civil War-era graffiti, Northern Virginia is a playground for enthusiasts of the War Between the States.
 The area is home to dozens of Civil War sites, hosts events such as reenactments and lectures throughout the year and has ready-made themed itineraries for easy exploring.

-In addition to Civil War attractions, Northern Virginia is home to the U.S. Marine Corps War Memorial and Arlington National Cemetery as well as George Washington’s Mount Vernon, where visitors can tour and experience the estate of the nation’s first president.
+In addition to Civil War attractions, Northern Virginia is home to the United States Marine Corps War Memorial and Arlington National Cemetery.
+It’s also home to George Washington’s Mount Vernon.
+Located on the Potomac River, visitors can tour and experience the estate of the nation’s first president.

 Find Your Community